Press Release – 19th January 2002

 that satisfies the particular and specific requirements laid down in

-international law, covenants, and treaty’s that Britain subscribes to. - The legal action, which led to today’s judgment, was due to the
+• The legal action, which led to today’s judgment, was due to the

 failure of the Lord Chancellor to implement changes in line with